iec2-uit/iec-models/README.md

-# Leaf Disease Dataset Framework.
+# Leaf Disease Dataset Framework
-This repository is the official instruction of Leaf Disease Dataset Framework, a cloud collection datasets published from article: "Towards Sustainable Agriculture: A Lightweight Hybrid Model and Cloud-based Collection of Datasets for Efficient Leaf Disease Detection.".
+This repository is the official instruction of Leaf Disease Dataset Framework, a cloud collection datasets published from article: "**Towards Sustainable Agriculture: A Lightweight Hybrid Model and Cloud-based Collection of Datasets for Efficient Leaf Disease Detection**.".

 This framework provides 38 public leaf disease datasets, collected from research platforms (e.g., Google Scholar, IEEE Xplore, Kaggle, Data Mendeley).
 ### How to use this repository.
 1. Clone this repository: !git clone https://github.com/iec2-uit/iec-models